aluhrs13/web.dev/src/site/content/en/blog/bfcache/index.md

 controlling it through
 [`window.postMessage()`](https://developer.mozilla.org/docs/Web/API/Window/postMessage)
 or directly referencing the window object, neither the opened window nor the opener will be eligible for the bfcache.
+For the same reason, pages loaded into an `iframe` are also not eligible for the bfcache.

 ### Always close open connections before the user navigates away